liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

-We model two strategies that speakers in real-world conversation use to disambiguate Chinese characters in personal names.
+Building on these insights, we model strategies that speakers use to disambiguate Chinese characters in personal names.

 Our bot is built around a range of Chinese character databases linked to a voice interface in form of a decision tree with a depth of 2 to 12 question-response pairs.
 The tree mainly consists of routines that select and confirm candidate characters, as well as several repair and fallback repair loops.